 Alcohol is frequently the substance of choice for people with schizoid personality disorder because of the ease of access.
 Those with schizoid personality disorder who drink to excess may even feel that drinking enhances their “internal life,” allowing them to enjoy their own company more thoroughly.

-Marijuana Abuse and Schizoid Personality Disorder
+Schizoid Personality Disorder and Marijuana

 Some have argued that marijuana use by a person with schizoid personality disorder permits their personality disorder symptoms as the detachment from others is stereotypical of the drug’s use.
 The increase in fulfilling inner experiences caused by marijuana use may seem to counteract some of the feelings of emptiness typically felt by someone with schizoid personality disorder.